Investing in solar panels? Here are 3 key considerations:

 What size system should I install?
 Why?

-The size of your system will depend on your energy generation goals, current and future energy needs, the physical size available for solar panels and, of course, your budget.
+The size of your solar power system will depend on your energy generation goals, current and future energy needs, the physical size available for solar panels and, of course, your budget.
 A good solar provider will ask you about your goals, timelines and your possible budget.
 Whether you’re looking for the fastest payback, grid independence, blackout power, reduced environmental impact, or a combination of these, your solar provider will tailor a solution to your unique circumstances and needs.
 The first step to deciding the size of your solar PV system should be to carefully review your current energy needs.
 Your system should be sized appropriately to match your household electricity consumption and maximise self-consumption, saving you cash on your ongoing energy bills.

 What is the difference between mono and poly solar panels?